All About Craniopharyngioma

 The word tumor itself refers to an abnormal growth or mass of cells, also referred to in general terms as a "cancer".

-Tumors (cancers) can be either "benign" or "malignant", depending on how "bad" the tumor cells look under a microscope.
-In simple terms, "benign" tumor cells have a sort of "innocent" appearance under the microscope; they usually do not have features associated with invasion or spread (metastasis) to other locations.
-In contrast, "malignant" tumors have cells that can, and are likely to, invade and spread, especially if left untreated.
+Tumors can be either "benign" or "malignant.
+In simple terms, "benign" tumor cells usually do not have features associated with invasion or spread (metastasis) to other locations.
+In contrast, "malignant" tumors have cells that can invade and spread if not treated.

-However, it is very important to realize that a benign microscopic tumor is NOT necessarily clinically benign or innocent.
-Remember, a benign tumor is still a tumor, and it represents uncontrolled, inappropriate growth.
+Even when a tumor is benign in terms of how its cells look under a microscope, it can still cause problems for the patient.
 Although benign tumors may not spread far beyond where they started, they can continue to grow and thus can still cause trouble from local expansion, particularly in an otherwise small, enclosed space like the brain.
 Pressure and obstruction from a growing mass can lead to severe neurological deficits and, worst case scenario, even death.

-Craniopharyngioma is a benign brain tumor that accounts for about 3-9% of all pediatric CNS cancers.
+Craniopharyngioma is a benign brain tumor that accounts for about 3-9% of all pediatric CNS tumors.
 This tumor results from abnormal overgrowth of a part of the brain called Rathke's pouch, located near the pituitary gland.
 It typically consists of a combination of calcium deposits mixed with cysts, or pockets, of fluid.
 The fluid characteristically contains protein, lipid (fat) and cholesterol pieces, giving it a so-called "crankcase oil" texture.
+Craniopharyngiomas do NOT represent cancers, and craniopharyngioma does not spread to other parts of the central nervous system or body; however, craniopharyngiomas develop in a part of the brain where their growth can cause problems with hormone secretion (from compression of the pituitary gland), or vision (from compression of the nerves responsible for sight).

 Craniopharyngiomas can occur in both children and adults, with a peak in incidence at 9 to 14 years of age.
 There are approximately 120 cases diagnosed each year in the United States in patients under the age of 19 years old.
 In fact, more than 50% of all patients with craniopharyngioma are under the age of 18 years.
 There is no clear association of the tumor with a particular gender or race.
 It is not really known what causes craniopharyngiomas, but they do not appear to "run in families" or to be directly inherited from the parents.